 EDF Energy invests in a wide range of energy technologies to meet the United Kingdom’s future demand for electricity.
 With the growth of renewable generation, the ability to meet short periods of peak demand and/or shortfalls in electricity production and provide technical services to the National Grid with flexible generation is increasingly important.
 EDF Energy will be seeking consent to construct a 299MW gas-fired power station to meet these needs.
 Once operational it would provide generation at the times when requirements arise, therefore it would not run continuously.

 The formal consultation closed on Monday 16 October 2017.
 Thank you to all those who commented at this stage.
-We are now analysing the feedback, which will inform our proposals and assessments that will form part of our application for development consent, which we anticipate submitting to the Planning Inspectorate in early 2018.
+We are now analysing the feedback, which will inform our proposals and assessments that will form part of our application for development consent.

 Stakeholders will be notified once the application for development consent has been submitted and this website will be kept up to date in terms of further milestones.